tatsuei/aio-scripts/README.md

 ## How to navigate this repo?
 Click on the links below!

+[toc]

 ## Links

-[Add Metadata to MP4s](https://github.com/tatsuei/Scripts/blob/master/atomic-parsley-metadata.bat) - Use AtomicParsley to add metadata (Title, Artist, etc.) to MP4s.
+[Add metadata to MP4s (Windows)](https://github.com/tatsuei/Scripts/blob/master/atomic-parsley-metadata.bat) - Use AtomicParsley to add metadata (Title, Artist, etc.) to MP4s.

 [VLC Compilation](https://github.com/tatsuei/Scripts/blob/master/vlc-compilation.md) - A list of various settings/parameters related to VLC